albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 Handling firmware update requests from thin-edge is a 5-step process:

 1. Subscribe to, and receive firmware update requests via MQTT
-1. Send an “executing” operation status update to acknowledge the receipt of the request via MQTT
+1. Send an "executing" operation status update to acknowledge the receipt of the request via MQTT
 1. Download the firmware file update from the URL received in the request via HTTP
 1. Apply the firmware file update on the child device
-1. Send a “successful” operation status update via MQTT
+1. Send a "successful" operation status update via MQTT

 The following sections cover these steps in detail.